ShookLyngs/lyngs-blog/README.md

 The project is currently in a part-time-development stage.

 It's targeting to be a `simple looked` blog website.
-You can take a look at the designs of the project in beblow.
+You can take a look at the designs of the project below.

 # Designs
 ![articles](documentation/images/articles.png "Articles")